-- Therefore the manifold substantivalist advocates an unwarranted bloating of our physical ontology and the doctrine should be discarded.
+- Therefore, the manifold substantivalist advocates a problematic metaphysics which should be discarded.

 The hole argument was created by Albert Einstein late in 1913 as an act of desperation when his quest for his general theory of relativity had encountered what appeared to be insuperable obstacles.
-Over the previous year, he had been determined to find a gravitation theory that was generally covariant, that is, whose equations were unchanged by arbitrary transformation of the spacetime coordinates.
-He had even considered essentially the celebrated, generally covariant equations he would settle upon in November 1915 and which now appear in all the text books.
+Over the previous year, he had been determined to find a gravitation theory that was generally covariant in the sense introduced above.
+He had even considered essentially the celebrated generally covariant equations he would settle upon in November 1915 and which now appear in all the textbooks.

 His failure to find an admissible generally covariant theory troubled Einstein greatly.
 Later in 1913 he sought to transform his failure into a victory of sorts: he thought he could show that no generally covariant theory at all is admissible.
 Any such theory would violate what he called the Law of Causality—we would now call it determinism.
 He sought to demonstrate this remarkable claim with the hole argument.

-In its original incarnation, Einstein considered a spacetime filled with matter excepting one region, the hole, which was matter free.
+In its original incarnation, Einstein considered a spacetime filled with matter excepting one region, the hole, which was matter-free.
 (So in this original form, the term “hole” makes more sense than in the modern version.)
-He then asked if a full specification of both metric and matter fields outside the hole would fix the metric field within.
+He then asked if a full specification of both metric and material fields outside the hole would fix the metric field within.
 Since he had tacitly eschewed Leibniz Equivalence, Einstein thought that the resulting negative answer sufficient to damn all generally covariant theories.